|Nutrition Facts (per serving)|

 - It's always a good idea to give the carton of eggnog a good shake before pouring it.

 - Ensure that your glass is well-chilled before straining the drink—a little time in the freezer is the best method for thick cocktails like this.
 It's a simple step that keeps your eggnog colder longer.

 - Rather than the store-bought eggnog, it's easy to make eggnog from scratch.
 No extra steps are involved because you can do it in the same shaker while mixing up the martini.
 Simply add 1 1/4 ounces of milk and an egg yolk to the shaker along with the vodka and amaretto.
 Shake it vigorously for 30 seconds.
-The amaretto will sweeten the drink, though you could add a small amount (about 1/4-ounce) of simple syrup if you like.

 - Switch out the amaretto for Frangelico for a slightly different nutty flavor.